gillmani/EES4100_Bridge/README.md

-#  this is the first  part of the project for EES4100 operating systems and networking.
+#  this is a part of the project for EES4100 operating systems and networking.developed for an undergraduate assessment at victoria university.

-in this a modbus connection is established then it reads and displays three registers from modbus clien
+in this a modbus connection is established then it reads and displays three registers from modbus client